top of page

 by GARY MARLON GERE

-Synopsis: On Christmas Eve, 2001, FDNY Lieutenant Leo Camp remains at Ground Zero, driven to find his missing NYPD brother.
+On Christmas Eve, 2001, FDNY Lieutenant Leo Camp remains at Ground Zero, driven to find his missing NYPD brother.
 As pressure mounts from his superiors to remove him, Leo spirals into guilt, anger and obsession.
 His only counterforce is a British chaplain who quietly forces him to confront his faith and what he can't change.

 SAY MY NAME